-Mulching is the most essential part, especially for tomatoes.
+Mulching is the essential part, especially for tomatoes.
 Your tomato plants produce more branches and best utilize the mineral nutrients than plants not mulched.

 So, keep continuing reading to know when and how to mulch tomato plants step by step.

 - Retains soil moisture: Mulching can keep soil moisture longer.
 It prevents water from evaporating quickly in dry weather conditions.

 - Regulates soil temperature: The thick layer of mulch on the soil surface helps to control soil temperature.
 In the hot summer, it keeps cool the soil under the mulching tomatoes.
 Conversely, it helps keep the soil warm in excellent weather conditions.

 - Save water: You need fewer water supplies when you apply mulch to your tomato plants.

 - Prevents diseases: Mulching covers the soil’s surface and keeps the tomato plants fresh and clean.
 It also prevents soil-borne fungal infections.

 - Stops growing weeds: Mulching makes a 2-3 inches layer on the topsoil and stops growing new weeds around the tomato plants.

 - Improves soil health: Organic mulching decomposes into the soil over the season and improves soil health.
 Besides, tomato plants are able to get more micronutrients and minerals from the soil due to organic mulching.